Events

 Annual Meeting - January 21, 2024

-A short business meeting to review the past year's activities, clarify goals for the coming year, and conduct the election of officers and directors for the coming year, Chuck Fish hosted a discussion generally about Dummerston's waterways.
+After a short business meeting to review the past year's activities, clarify goals for the coming year, and conduct the election of officers and directors for the coming year, Chuck Fish hosted a discussion generally about Dummerston's waterways.
 Attendees were invited and encouraged to share their experiences, stories, and knowledge of our local and various wetlands, ponds, streams, and rivers.

 Quarterly Meeting - October 22, 2023